 If you're looking for suitable substitutions for horseradish in your cooking and baking recipes, then you came to the right place!
-Let's take a closer look at this unique, spicy root vegetable and its substitutes.
+Let's take a closer look at this unique, spicy root vegetable and find the best horseradish substitutes.

 Do you have a recipe you have been wanting to try that calls for horseradish?
 Have you discovered that this often hated ingredient doesn't fit your palate or you simply can't find it at the store?
 The good news is that no matter what your reasons are, there are options.
 Here are a few simple substitutions for horseradish.